This article will help you read and understand your pathology report for esophagitis.

 A diagnosis of eosinophilic esophagitis means that your pathologist has seen some or all of the features of esophagitis (described above) as well as an increased number of eosinophils.

 This diagnosis requires both the microscopic features and the characteristic endoscopic finding of concentric rings or trachealization of the esophagus.

 Esophagitis that is not treated can damage the squamous epithelium.
 If the damage continues for many years, a new type of epithelium similar to the epithelium normally found in the small intestine slowly replaces the squamous cells.

-The change from squamous epithelium to small intestinal epithelium is an example of metaplasia.
-This specific type of metaplasia that takes place in the esophagus is referred to as Barrett’s esophagus or Barrett’s disease.
+The change from squamous epithelium to small intestinal epithelium is an example of intestinal metaplasia.
+When intestinal metaplasia takes place in the esophagus is referred to as Barrett’s esophagus or Barrett’s disease.

 Barrett’s esophagus is a non-cancerous disease.
 However, it is considered a pre-cancerous disease because the cells in Barrett’s esophagus have the potential to turn into cancer of the esophagus called adenocarcinoma over time.

 Importantly, the risk of developing cancer after a diagnosis of Barrett’s esophagus is low.
 The presence of dysplasia, a type of abnormal cell growth, in Barrett’s esophagus, increases the risk of cancer (see Dysplasia below).

 Dysplasia describes an abnormal pattern of growth that is initially non-cancerous but can turn into cancer over time.
 Long term inflammation which leads to intestinal metaplasia, can then lead to dysplasia.

 The earliest change is called low grade dysplasia.
 In some cases, the cells become even more abnormal and progress to high grade dysplasia.

 In high grade dysplasia, the abnormal cells look similar to cancer cells but are only seen in the epithelium.
 Once the cells have spread into the tissue below the epithelium, the diagnosis changes to intramucosal carcinoma, which is essentially an early stage cancer.

 Although it is rare, your pathologist will carefully examine the tissue for any evidence of dysplasia.